-Do you want to know about our first destination in the second 24-hour Shiraz tour?
+Do you want to know about our first destination on the second 24-hour Shiraz tour?
 So, let’s begin it.
-We want to experience the sunrise on the second day of your trip, by watching the dance of sunlight in the mosque of Nasir ol-Milk Shiraz or Pink Mosque.
+We want you to experience the sunrise on the second day of your trip by watching the dance of sunlight in the mosque at Nasir ol-Molk Shiraz, or the Pink Mosque.

 Here, the sun passes through the colored glasses and sits on Iranian carpets.
 Every corner of this mosque is a great place to take pictures.
 Surely you don’t want to leave this mosque once you arrive there!